 Personally, I take an annual frequent traveller policy.
 It costs about $450 per year and is comprehensive.
 I’ve made a couple of claims that went through easily for medical visits when travelling and I’ve been very happy with them.

 BUT, and I didn’t realise this until my phone call just now, they changed their terms and conditions a few years ago (I just keep renewing without double checking the small print – the dreaded Ts and Cs) and it turns out I have not been covered for any cruises I’ve been on for at least a couple of years.

 I know that I was covered on a cruise in 2015 as I got sick and was able to claim my onboard doctor’s expenses.
 Since then I have cruised from Miami to Cuba, New Zealand to Australia and from Singapore around Asia and I was unaware that I was not covered by my annual policy.

 1 Cover Insurance has an extra Cruise Package that I apparently need to take out when my travel includes a cruise.
 I can understand this and I’m not bothered.
 I’m sure a ship medi-vac would be right up there with the most expensive thing that could go wrong while on holiday.
 So at least now I (and you!) know.

 BUT I would also not have been covered if I was riding any motorcycle over 50cc without having a motorcycle license here in New Zealand (or my native country) and also I need to be riding legally in the country I was in (e.g. if helmets are required, or a local license is also required etc).

 What about bungee jumping, sky diving, hot air ballooning, Scuba diving?
+What if I injure myself and I’m drunk?
 Does my insurance cover me?